ros-navigation/docs.nav2.org/tutorials/docs/camera_callibration.rst

 9-Press the save button to see the result.
 Data is saved to  "/tmp/calibrationdata.tar.gz"

-10- To use the the calibration file unzip the calibration.tar,gz
+10-To use the the calibration file unzip the calibration.tar,gz
        ``tar -xvf calibration.tar.gz``

 11-In the folder images used for calibration are available and also “**ost.yaml**” and “**ost.txt**”.
 You can use the yaml file which contains the calibration parameters as directed by the camera driver.